JNuutinen/varial/README.md

 ## Initialization

-The library must be initialized before use by providing a `styles` object that contains a mapping of global CSS variables.
+The library must be initialized by providing a `styles` object that contains a mapping of global CSS variables.
 Both regular key-value pairs as well as different values for each theme variant can be provided.

-`varial.init` must be called before using any other features of the library.

 ```jsx
 import varial from "varial";